fischbach/OptimizedSplitTunnel/README.md

 Step 5: GP agent disconnects the youtube session from the tunnel and add that ip to the exclude ip list.

 Step 6: GP agent establishes a new session to that youtube ip on the physical adapter.

+Repeat the skillet to add additional media App-IDs.